marcel8915/project-assessment/README.md

 # AEM v6.5.19

+* Dispatcher configuration is inside the dispatcher folder.
+* Inside the screenshot folder, you can see some of this project screenshots.
+* Frontend have builded using the VueJS, SASS, Bootstrap, and FontAwesome for the icon.

 # Sample AEM project template

 This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.